basilhayek/basilhayek.github.io/_posts/2021-04-02-beacons-and-adherence-part-2.md

 ---
 title: Beacons and Adherence Part 2
+description: Using Automate for Android to pretotype a medication adherence app that uses Bluetooth Low Energy (BLE) beacons to provide contextual reminders on taking medication
 published: true
 ---
 I used the word app in my previous post, but that's a bit grand.